Frequently Asked Questions

 + Can I switch to a different class after I am registered?

 Yes!
 If you are registered and are unable to attend your class, please let us know prior to class time.
-We are happy to accommodate you in another class that month.
+We are happy to accommodate you in the next available class.

 + Can I move between Mini and Master Movers classes during a series?